 HAVING COUNT(Id) > 1

-SELECT Name: This part tells Salesforce to retrieve the Name field from the Account object, which refers to the account name.
+This part tells Salesforce to retrieve the Name

-COUNT(Id): This counts the number of records (or accounts) that share the same Name.
-The Id is used to count the number of instances of each account name.
+This counts the number of records (or accounts) that share the same Name.
+The Id

-GROUP BY Name: This clause groups the result set by the Name field.
+This clause groups the result set by the Name field.
 Essentially, it will group all accounts that have the same name together and aggregate them, allowing you to count how many accounts share that name.

-HAVING COUNT(Id) > 1: The HAVING clause filters the results after the GROUP BY operation.
+operation.
 In this case, it filters out any account names that appear only once.

-COUNT(Id) > 1 ensures that only those account names that appear more than once (i.e., duplicates) are returned in the result set.
+ensures that only those account names that appear more than once (i.e., duplicates) are returned in the result set.

 4. Retrieve Apex Classes and VF Pages Using SetupEntityAccess

-The SetupEntityAccess object is a child of the PermissionSet object, functioning similarly to other child objects of PermissionSet, such as FieldPermissions and ObjectPermissions.
-To filter Apex classes by permission set, include ‘Parent.Name‘ in the WHERE clause.
+object, functioning similarly to other child objects of PermissionSet, such as FieldPermissions and ObjectPermissions.
+To filter Apex classes by permission set, include Parent.Name

 Query: Retrieve Apex classes by permission set name.